LaureMonlouis/IMSICC/carte/README.md

 <!-- Attention à bien parler du score de chaque BTS avant justement ! -->

 The value of the attribute `properties.score` depends on the score assigned to each BTS.
-Indeed, if this score is higher than a specific threshold, then `properties.score` takes the value "invalide", and "valide" otherwise.
+This anomaly score is calculated using detection rules.
+If this score is higher than a specific threshold, then `properties.score` takes the value "invalide", and "valide" otherwise.

-Moreover, the value of `properties.score` defines weither the color of the BTS will be black (`properties.score == "valide"`) or red (`properties.score == "invalide"`).
+Moreover, the value of `properties.score` defines whether the color of the BTS will be black (`properties.score == "valide"`) or red (`properties.score == "invalide"`).

 ### INTERACTING WITH THE MAP